Chapter 1 : The One Where James Knocks Me Down

 “There’s going to be food on the train,” I informed him, it was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug.
 He was quite a bit taller then me, so his chin resting on the top of my head.
-As he was two years older than me, he had graduated from Hogwarts in the June.
-Now, he was out in the Wizarding World and doing absolutely nothing, as he decided what he wanted to do with his life that wasn’t moping around on the sofa and eating my sweets.

 I may be sad about the fact that both of my parents were working, leaving them unable to bring me here themselves.
 I was glad that Daryl had taken the time to bring me back to school himself.